melezhik/sparrow/README.md

 # SPARROW PLUGINS

-Sparrow plugins are shareable swat test suites installed from remote sources.
+Sparrow plugins are shareable outthentic test suites installed from remote sources.

 There are two type of sparrow plugins: